mjmlab/protocols/preparing-sterile-lab-supplies.md

 ## Microfuge tubes

-* There are several different sized microfuge tubes: 0.2, 0.5, 1.7, and 2 mL
-* Put tubes in tripours (large for 1.7 and 2 mL tubes, small for 0.2 and 0.5 mL tubes)
+- Put tubes in tripours (large for 1.7 and 2 mL tubes, small for 0.2 and 0.5 mL tubes).
+ - Tripours can be found to the left of the water bath.
+ - Tubes should NOT be above the rim of the tripour.
-* Cover top of tripour with aluminum foil
+- Cover top of tripour with aluminum foil
-* Label top of foil using Sharpie with size of tube
+- Label top of foil using Sharpie with size of tube and date.
-* Place autoclave tape on seam between foil and container
+- Place autoclave tape on the seam between foil and container (You only need one strip ~1.5 inch max.)
-* Autoclave
+- Autoclave with dry supplies (p8).

 ## Pipette tips

-* There are 3 sizes of pipette tips we refill boxes of for autoclaving: 10/20 uL, 200 uL, and 1200 uL
+- Our pipette tip station can be found to the right of the BioSafety hood in lab.
+- Remove wafers from old tip boxes and place the wafers in the cardboard box under the counter.
+The box will be refilled with new pipette tips.
-* Pipette tip refills come in wafers that can just be inserted into empty tip boxes
+ - Pipette tip refills come in wafers that can just be inserted into empty tip boxes.
+- Insert wafer with new tips into empty pipette tip box.
+ - p10 tips have an extra guard on them!
+This guard needs to be removed before racking.
+DO NOT FORGET ABOUT THIS!
+If you forget, this can mess up our tip stocks and won’t fit into our tip boxes.
-* When boxes are filled and ready to autoclave, put a piece of autoclave tape on seam between the lid and bottom of the box
+- When boxes are filled and ready to autoclave, put a single piece of autoclave tape on the seam between the lid and bottom of the box.
-* Any tip box waste (empty wafers, plastic package the refill wafers come in) can be put in designated cardboard box for recycling
+- Any tip box waste (empty wafers, plastic packages the refill wafers come in) can be put in designated cardboard box for recycling.
-* Autoclave
+  - When cardboard box is full of disposed tip box pieces, tape shut with packing tape and label with an ‘OK to Trash’ sticker.       - Write with a Sharpie “PLEASE RECYCLE” as large as possible.
+This tells our custodians that this container may be recycled.        - Place outside the door with other cardboard to be recycled.
+- Autoclave with dry supplies.

 ## Culture tubes

-* Put red culture tube caps on glass 16 mm culture tubes
+- Put red culture tube caps on glass 16 mm culture tubes.
+ - When loading tubes, don’t try to force the red cap onto a tube if it doesn’t fit.
+Just try a different cap.
-* Put capped culture tubes in square metal cage for autoclaving
+- Put capped culture tubes in a square metal cage for autoclaving with cap side facing outward.
+ - Place the tubes in neatly, do NOT force them into the cage.
+This can crack the tubes!
-* Place piece of autoclave tape over top of tubes (don't need to individually tape the tubes)
+- Place piece of autoclave tape over top of tubes (don't need to individually tape the tubes)
-* Autoclave
+- Autoclave with dry supplies (p8).

+## Culture tube disposal

+- Lab members will place their used culture tubes to the left of the sink.
+Begin by removing all the caps from these tubes.
+- Spray a squirt of 10% bleach into each tube.
+ - You do NOT need more than a short squirt of bleach in each tube!
+V. fischeri is incredibly wimpy, and bleach does the job very efficiently.
+Same goes for E. coli cultures, even a short squirt will be sufficient in killing all the bacteria.
+- Let sit for 10 minutes to make sure all bacteria have been exposed.
+- Use an empty tube rack to hold the tubes in place, and invert to dump all liquid out of the tubes (see image below).
+- Once empty, discard the tubes in the glass trash.
+ - (If glass is full, see Glass Disposal section.)

 ## Glass beads

-* Using the little "scoop" in the clean beads container, scoop 5 glass beads into racked 13 mm glass tubes
-* Cap the tubes
+### Cleaning Beads
+- **DAY 1**: Collect all the dirty beads used around the lab.
+ - Please return the dirty bead containers if you take them from someone's bench!
+- Pour dirty beads into the tripour labeled “RBS”.
+- Fill the container with 10% RBS so that all of the beads are fully submerged and let them sit overnight.
+  - You can find the 10% RBS solution under the media sink, next to the bleach and hand soap.
+- **DAY 2**: Pour the dirty beads into the strainer and rinse thoroughly with DI water.
+- Place into a different tripour and fill with just enough 70% ethanol to completely submerge the beads.
+- Let soak overnight.
+- **DAY 3**: Rinse using DI water in the strainer.
+- Pour the beads onto the bead tray (special small red tray above the bead station) lined with Supersoak paper towel (white roll)
+- Let dry overnight.
+- **DAY 4**: Pour into the clean bead container and you’re good to go!

+### Racking Clean Beads
+- Before racking, take a stroll around the lab and collect all caps.
+ - If you take someone's container off of their bench, please return it to their rightful owner!
+- Take the container of clean beads and use the makeshift scooper in it to place 5 glass beads per tube.
+  - If all scoopers are gone, you can make more by clipping 2mL eppi tubes of a size suitable for 5 beads.
+- After placing the beads in the tubes, put the caps on all the tubes.
-* Place piece of autoclave tape over top of tubes (don't need to individually tape the tubes)
+- Place a small piece of autoclave tape on the top of the tubes and set aside to be autoclaved (autoclave tape is expensive!)
-* Autoclave
+- Once autoclaved, place the new racks behind the old racks.

+### What do I do if one of the tubes breaks?
+- No worries!
+Stuff happens.
+We have a stock of small 13mm glass tubes ready to replace old and/or broken tubes on the shelf above the bead racking station.
+Carefully dispose of the broken glass in the glass disposal trash, grab a new tube and you’re good to go!

 ## Long sticks